anu-rag/slate/source/includes/_group.md

 ## Get All Groups

+This API fetches the details of the project, all active groups within this project and only the group leads (project leads)

-Parameter | Default | Description
+Attribute | Default | Description
 --------- | ------- | -----------
-user_id | None | Id of the user who is sending the request. project | None | Id of the project for which the groups will be fetched.
+project   | None    | Id of the project for which the groups will be fetched. fromId    | 1       | Start range toId      | 20      | End range

+Attributes must be provided as params.

 <aside class="notice">
 Note: Only active groups in a project will be fetched.
 Only on-going project groups can be fetched.
+Note: Range between <code>fromId</code> and <code>toId</code> cannot be greater than 20.
 </aside>

 > Request
 >
-> GET group/list?user_id=15&project=1
+> GET group/list

 ```json